tawi1/DotsTrafficCity/docs/source/trafficCarConfigs.rst

 | **Avoid crossroad jam** : car doesn't enter an crossroad if it cannot pass it without jamming (:ref:`example<trafficCarObstacleConfig10>`) (:ref:`test scene <trafficTestSceneCrossroadJam>`).

 	.. note::
-		**How to calculate the parameters regarding the size of the vehicle hull:**
+		**How to calculate the parameters relative to the size of the vehicle hull:**
 			* Select the mesh renderer of the vehicle hull and insert to the `Target Car Mesh` field.
 			* Press `Recalculate` button.
 			* On the traffic test scene, calibrate the parameters depending on your needs.